mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-airgapped/index.md

 ## Configure the control plane

-Konvoy supports Kubernetes control plane high availability (HA) out-of-the-box for on-premise deployments if you do not have a third-party load balancer.
+Konvoy supports Kubernetes control plane high availability (HA) out-of-the-box for on-premises deployments if you do not have a third-party load balancer.

 The default control plane load balancer for Konvoy is based on [Keepalived][keepalived].